 Special Graduation Requirements

 - An overall accumulative grade point average of 2.0 for all University courses is required for graduation.
 The Music Department requires a Music GPA of 2.5 as a standard for graduation.
-An additional requirement is that a music major or minor must earn no less than a “C-” grade in each music course.
-Furthermore, at least a “C-” grade must be received to advance to another course for which the earlier course is a prerequisite, or to advance to the next level of a continuation course.
+An additional requirement is that a music major or minor must earn no less than a grade of “C-” in each music course.
+Furthermore, at least a grade of “C-” must be received to advance into a course for which the earlier course is a prerequisite, or to advance into the next level of a continuation course.

 Music Department Handbook

-A handbook is available online at https://www.isu.edu/media/libraries/music/Departmental-Handbook.pdf, which describes more completely the facilities, policies, course sequencing, and departmental operations.
-Prospective students and music majors/minors are urged to become familiar with its contents.
+A handbook is available online at https://www.isu.edu/media/libraries/music/Departmental-Handbook.pdf, which describes more completely our facilities, policies, course sequencing, and departmental operations.
+All prospective students and music majors/minors are highly encouraged to become familiar with its contents.